Remote-Area-Monitoring/Remote-Area-Monitoring/TASKS.md

+# Prep for Demo

+## Hardware
+- Take / store pictures of hardware creation
+- discuss what is working
+- discuss what is not working
+## Website
+### Pages for Demo
+- Map View
+  - Point map of all nodes
+  - hexagon map
+  - gradient map?
+  - any others?
+- Graph View
+  - line over time
+  - scatter plot with trend line
+- Management
+  - node table
+  - edit node
+  - add node
+  - remove node

 # Development Tasks
 These tasks will be in support of developing our system

 ## Logging
 ### Development